 This blog post is for Tension & Trauma Releasing Exercises (TRE).
 It includes examples of modifications and the purpose is to demonstrate how it is possible to facilitate and affect the tremor response as it moves through the body.
 Please note however that it is not intended to be instructions for precise movements for all individuals.
-If you would like a guided approach or are using them to reduce trauma symptoms, you should contact a certified provider here:
+Also, If you would like a guided approach or are using these Tension and Trauma releasing exercises to reduce Tension and Trauma symptoms, you should contact a certified provider here:

 - Take some deep abdominal breaths.

 - Standing with feet hip-width apart, stretch your ankles, alternately roll to the sides of the feet – do this 7-8 times.
 Stop and shake it out.

 - Standing on one foot (balancing with your other hand against a wall or tree), alternately lift yourself up and down on that foot until the pain intensity is a 6 or 7 on a scale of 1-10 – do this 7 times.
 Stop and do the other side.